Complete Guide to Trekking in Andaman and Nicobar Islands

 Best Time to Visit: 8 pm to 1 am, All year round except Monsoons

 Trekking from Long Island to Lalaji Bay Beach is a wonderful experience.
 The trekking trail starts near the Blue Planet Eco huts.
-It usually takes at least 2 Hours to reach Lalaji Bay.
-Not only is this option adventurous but also quite economic.
+It usually takes at least 2 hours to reach Lalaji Bay.
+Not only is this option adventurous but also quite economical.
 The trekking trail is marshy and hence this is not an easy trek.
+Once you reach Lalaji Bay Beach you can celebrate your win by swimming, scuba diving or snorkeling in the clear waters.

 Distance: Long Distance